lebriggs/analysis-plan-canva/README.md

 ## Credit

 * Thank you to Jennifer Lee for providing the canine health data to support student learning.
-Ms. Lee is Nero vom Buchonia's owner.
+Ms. Lee is the owner of Nero vom Buchonia.

 ## License